 Can My Boss Force Me To Return To Work?

 For many of us lucky enough to still have a job, working from home is the new normal.
 And very nice it is too.

 The advantages are numerous: lower risk of infection, no commuting, less expense, a relaxed dress code, fewer childcare worries, better work-life balance, all the home comforts, greater productivity…and so on.

 So you could be forgiven for being in no hurry to go back to your traditional workplace.
 Why would you?
 It makes less sense.
 Life has moved on.
 We’re a fifth of the way through the 21st century – we should all be working smarter now.

-And crucially, you have the moral high ground on your side because you’re doing the sensible thing: you’re self-isolating at home (while remaining productive if you’re able to work from home).
+And crucially, you have the moral high ground on your side because you’re doing the sensible thing: you’re self-isolating (while remaining productive if you’re able to work from home).

 But what if your boss insists that you return to work?
-Can he force you to return to work?
-What right do you have to refuse if you think he is putting your health at risk?
+Can he or she force you to return to work?
+What right do you have to refuse if you think they are putting your health at risk?

 - Introducing one-way systems (though some retailers have now either scrapped these or don’t enforce them).

 - Frequent cleaning (though that depends on the aptitude and the work ethic of those assigned the extra cleaning duties).